-Table 36 (Petroleum Demand) shows Project diesel and gasoline consumption associated with operation of the Project at CP as analyzed in the 2010 FEIR and 2024 Modified Project Variant.
-VMT for the 2024 Modified Project Variant is 40 percent lower than for the 2010 Project largely due to a reduction in estimated daily trips.135 Vehicle trip lengths would also likely be reduced over time as development of the Project, and other nearby projects, such as Indian Basin and Pier 70, which would increase the demand for high-frequency transit options and bring a mix of land use types in closer proximity to the Project.
-However, to be conservative reduced vehicle trip lengths were not quantified in this analysis.
-In addition, fuel use per VMT for the 2024 Modified Project Variant is considerably lower than for the 2010 Project because of higher average fleet fuel efficiencies in California, due to the Pavley vehicle efficiency standards and California Air Resources Board (CARB)'s Mobile Source Strategy (2020).
-Actual fuel efficiencies at the time of Project build out are expected to be higher and fuel usage would be lower due to the penetration of electric vehicles.
+Table 34 (Petroleum Demand) shows Project diesel and gasoline consumption associated with operation of the Project as analyzed in the 2010 FEIR and 2019 Modified Project Variant.
+VMT for the 2019 Modified Project Variant is over 45 percent lower than for the 2010 Project due to a reduction in daily trips.128 Vehicle trip lengths would also likely be reduced over time as development of the Project, and other nearby projects, such as Indian Basin and Pier 70, occurs, which would increase the demand for high-frequency transit options and bring a mix of land use types in closer proximity to the Project; however, to be conservative, reduced vehicle trip lengths were not taken into account in this analysis.
+In addition, fuel use per VMT for the 2019 Modified Project Variant is over 31 percent lower than for the 2010 Project because of higher average fleet fuel efficiencies in California, due to the Pavley vehicle efficiency standards and California Air Resources Board (CARB)'s Mobile Source Strategy (2016).